What’s a feral cat? Is it an outdoor cat? What does feral mean? What exactly IS a feral cat? Let’s get basic with feral cat facts and misconceptions.

 Yes, they would be safer inside, away from any possibility of danger, but so would your kids.
 You still have to put your offspring on the bus.
 If people lived in bubbles, they wouldn’t be catching the flu or AIDS or getting malaria or dying in a plane accident.
 We don’t live in bubbles, though, and outdoor cats don’t either.
 Indoor cats do live in isolation, which does equate less exposure to unhealthy microbes and fewer accidents and injuries.
 But indoor cats need mental stimulation to be happy.

 They’re happy outside.
 They are at more risk of accidents or other causes of death, but they’re happy and healthy.
 Their lifespan is slightly reduced because of the high kitten mortality rate in feral cats and the higher accident and predation, but it is not rare at all to have colony cats passing away at 15 or 17.

 Feral animals are simply wild versions of domesticated animals and they live like wild animals.
 We release rehabilitated wildlife back to nature all the time.
 There are risks that they could be eaten the next day, right?
 It’s nature.

 It’s not a happy conclusion, but it’s a natural one.
-It hurts us caretakers each time one of our cats goes missing or passes, even if that cat was feral and never came close.
+It hurts us caretakers each time one of our cats goes missing or passes, even if that cat was feral.

 If a feral kitten can be socialized and homed inside, absolutely get them inside and pampered as pets.
 Older, friendly strays?
 They’re usually MISERABLE when lost without a family.
 Get them homes.
 Friendly community cats that want to be indoors?
 Find them a home.
-But feral cats?
+But feral cats and friendly independent community cats?
 They can be brought inside, but they aren’t going to tame easily, if at all, and they aren’t going to be happy with it.

 This is a different debate, however.
 Happy vs. Healthy.
 I’ll go over that one in a later post.